 Understanding the landscape of "Made in America" claims is also key.
 The Federal Trade Commission (FTC) has strict rules: for a product to carry this label, almost all its parts, processing, and labor must originate in the U.S. You might have heard that a recent government order makes the rules for claiming "Made in America" even stricter.
 This is because some companies were, unfortunately, using the label while still relying heavily on foreign-made parts.
 As a business leader, being aware of these regulations helps you make genuinely informed purchasing decisions.
 You can also advocate for policies that truly support local makers and ensure a level playing field.
 This kind of support helps maintain the integrity of domestic manufacturing.

-See the Bigger Impact of Your Purchases
+Understand the True Impact of Your Spending

 It’s easy to get swayed by the initial cost savings that offshore manufacturing might seem to offer.
 However, it's important to look at the bigger picture.
 Those upfront savings often don't outweigh the long-term risks and costs associated with quality issues or supply chain disruptions.
 Domestic manufacturing, on the other hand, frequently provides significant advantages in terms of quality control, safety, and responsiveness, not to mention the direct support for our local economy.
 The choice between domestic and foreign manufacturing really involves a complex balancing act between cost, quality, reliability, and your brand image.
 By recognizing this broader impact, you can make choices that benefit your business in the long run and contribute to a more stable economic environment.